ocf/ocfweb/ocfweb/docs/docs/staff/procedures/vhost.md

 The group website should be reasonably developed (can be offsite during review only for this request) before approving it.

-You will need a `/admin` principle to modify apphosting entries.
+You will need a `/admin` principal to modify apphosting entries.

 * Add the group account to the ocfdev LDAP group: